EmmanuelDemey/trainings-v2/site/README.md

 - the correction page is **public** and its URL is guessable.
 This is a warm-up, not an exam — a static site has nowhere to hide an answer key;
 - the Netlify free plan caps form submissions.
-One class going through eleven workshops is over a hundred submissions.
+One class going through twelve workshops is over a hundred submissions.

 ## The feedback form